 While a lot of work has been done on the causes of impostorism, Collett notes, nobody has really studied how it affects career choices.
 So, Collett and her colleague Jade Avelis conducted a survey and a series of interviews with 461 doctoral students at Notre Dame, 46% of them women and the majority studying science.
 The questions were designed to tease out whether respondents felt like impostors.
 She also asked them about their concerns over family and career, their career goals, and whether those goals had changed since they began their doctoral programs.
 In the interviews, she asked the subjects to elaborate on those topics.

 For the purposes of the study, Collett categorized as "downshifters" people whose goals had shifted away from research-intensive, tenure-track positions and toward nontenure-track positions such as policy work or teaching.
-Her goal was to learn whether downshifters were more likely than others to suffer from imposter syndrome.
+Her goal was to learn whether downshifters were more likely than others to suffer from impostor syndrome.
 Other factors—including the odds of getting a tenure-track job—factor into such career decisions, Collett tells Science Careers, so she attempted to account for these factors in her interviews.
 She notes, however, that such factors aren't mutually exclusive: People who feel like impostors might be more intimidated than their peers by the tight academic job market.

 Among the doctoral students in her sample, Collett found that 22.5% of women and 27% of men identified a research-intensive, tenure-track professorship as their current career goal.
 She also found that more women than men—11% versus 6%—initially aspired to such positions but had since downshifted.